Substance Abuse Counseling For Addiction Recovery

 5. Find solidarity and fight stigma

-That said, this is by no means an extensive list.
-Counseling for a SUD can help you in many different ways, and it is the start of what truly feels like a new life for many people.
+Counseling for a SUD can help you in many different ways, and it may be the start of what truly feels like a new life for many people.

-• Ask a professional.
-You can ask a general doctor or call area hospitals for treatment information, you can also ask a substance abuse counselor, therapist, social worker, or psychiatrist you already work with.
+• Ask a professional about treatment for substance use disorders.
+You can ask a general practitioner or call area hospitals for treatment information.
+You can also ask a substance abuse counselor, therapist, social worker, or psychiatrist you already work with.

-• Use a treatment locator such as https://findtreatment.gov.
+• Use a treatment locator for substance use disorders such as https://findtreatment.gov.

-• Call a resource hotline such as the 211 hotlines.
+• Call a resource hotline such as the 211 hotline.
 211 is available in most areas in the United States.
 Dial “211” using any landline or cell phone, and you’ll be connected with an operator.
+Call substance abuse hotlines and start your recovery from substance use disorders.

 If you have health insurance, you can also contact your health insurance company directly to see what treatment resources they cover.